 Me putting up a camera trap to study the forest’s wolves

 Despite some of the strictest environmental laws in the world, Europe’s biodiversity continues to decline.
 And all too often, we don’t understand why this is happening.
-To halt or even reverse this decline, we urgently need to better understand the ecology of our continent.
-Białowieża Forest, with its almost-complete assemblage of native species, can help us do this.
-It’s a model ecosystem showcasing how species interacted with one-another before humans transformed our continent.
-So by understanding Białowieża Forest, we better understand dysfunctional ecosystems elsewhere in Europe.
+To halt or even reverse this decline, we urgently need to improve our understanding of the continent’s ecology.
+Białowieża Forest with its well-preserved assemblage of native species can help us do this.
+Described as ‘an open-door laboratory for biology, ecology, and forestry’, it is a model ecosystem showcasing how species interacted with one-another before humans transformed the land.

 4. An inspiration for rebuilding ecosystems

-The relentless decline of biodiversity all around the world is already having damaging effects: our pollinators are dying, our rivers flooding and soil eroding.
-These problems are only forecast to get worse over the coming years.
-But people are now waking up.
-People are realising healthy ecosystems are essential for human civilisations to thrive long-term.
-I believe Białowieża Forest can play an inspirational role in this changing world.
-It’s a forest in which people have lived for 800 years.
-It’s living proof that biodiversity and modern civilisation can coexist.
-It shows that the health and functionality of our ecosystems can be restored all over Europe, if only we make space for nature to exist alongside.
+The relentless decline of biodiversity around the world is damaging society: our pollinators are dying, our rivers flooding and soil eroding.
+These problems are forecast to get worse in the coming years.
+Białowieża Forest can play an inspirational role in this changing world.
+It’s a forest in which people and nature have lived alongside for 800 years, proof that high levels of biodiversity and human civilisation can coexist.

 6. It’s the home of the bison

-The bison is Europe’s last wild megafauna.
-It’s Poland’s national animal and the icon of the forest.
-It survived the centuries through the protection of Lithuanian, Polish and Russian kings.
-And after it’s brutal extinction during the WW1, it was painstakingly reintroduced in the mid 20th century.
+The bison is Europe’s largest land animal, a Polish national symbol, and the icon of the forest.
+It survived to the modern age under the protection of Lithuanian, Polish and Russian kings.
+Although it went extinct during WW1, it was meticulously reintroduced in the mid-20th century.
 Suffice to say, these massive, peaceful creatures are the highlight of many people’s trip to Białowieża Forest.
 Check out my article on how to spot one.